 (Please understand that the answers to these questions are general in nature and may not cover every individual situation.)

-Probably the biggest issue in real estate transactions is expectations.
+Perhaps the biggest issue in a real estate transaction is dealing with expectations.
 The parties have differing expectations when they go into it, and that can be a wide range of things.
 For instance, you represent that you are selling nine acres.
-Well the survey comes back, and the actual property is eight and a half acres.
-There are different things that you can do to combat that.
-You can file a quiet title, and see if you can get that extra half acre, or maybe the price needs to be renegotiated based on that missing half acre.
-Terms and timing is a big thing.
-The other party tries to sneak terms in there that nobody agreed to.
+When the survey comes back, however, the actual property is eight and a half acres.
+There are different things that you can do to deal with that.
+You can file a quiet title, and see if you can get that other half acre, or maybe the price needs to be renegotiated based on not having that half acre.

 For more information on Issues In Real Estate Transactions, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (801) 396-2967 today.